Why 5-Minute Timers Work: Psychology Behind Short Focus Bursts

 - It creates a consistent daily practice

 Whether you're trying to establish a meditation practice, a writing habit, or a fitness routine, starting with just 5 minutes a day dramatically increases your chances of success.
+Consider Sarah, a busy marketing executive who used a 5-minute timer to build her meditation habit: "I started with just 5 minutes each morning.
+After two weeks, it felt so natural that I extended it to 10 minutes, then 15.
+Now I meditate for 20 minutes daily and couldn't imagine starting my day without it."

 Using 5-Minute Timers Effectively